nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * **Field**: A specific attribute or property of an elderly.
 For example, fields might include Name, Email, or Phone Number.

+* **Parameter**: Specific data (e.g. `NAME`, `DATE`, `NOTES`) that you provide when using commands to modify its behaviour.
+Some parameters are mandatory, while others are optional, depending on the command.

 * **Backup**: A copy of data stored separately to protect against loss or accidental deletion.
 Backups ensure data can be restored in case of unexpected issues.

+* **JSON**: Known as JavaScript Object Notation, JSON is a lightweight, text-based data format that is easy for both humans and machines to read and write.

-* **Profile View**: A view that shows all the details of a specific elderly.
+* **Profile View**: A display that shows all the details of a specific elderly.

-* **Person List View**: Also referred to as "`personList` view", this is the view that shows the list of all elderly in ContactMate.
-It is the default view when you start the application and the view that is shown after using the `list` command.
+* **Person List View**: Also referred to as "`personList` view", this is the display that shows the list of elderly in ContactMate.
+By default, it is displayed when you start the application and is also displayed after using the `list` command.

 --------------------------------------------------------------------------------------------------------------------